Brighten up outdoor space with colourful bedding plants

 - feature new icons on the packaging – understand where to plant, how to plant and how to care for plants at a glance

 - are available with easyGrow™ - our innovative Teabag Technology™.
 This makes plants easier and quicker to plant and all with no mess and no fuss.
 (Not available with our 10 pack).
-For more on easyGrow™ head to our product page.
+For more on easyGrow™ watch our video below.

 Top tip: Select bedding plants to suit your display

 Looking for an instant burst of colour?
 Choose plants with a few blooms open and many more buds ready to go.
 If you’re planning a longer-lasting display, opt for those that aren’t yet showing many (or any) flowers, so that you’ll enjoy a longer flowering season.

 There are a number of things to consider that can help you find the right bedding plants for your outdoor space.

 Where will the bedding be planted?

 The most important thing to understand is the intended location of the plants, and most importantly any limitations that this brings.